WiFi Calling: Everything You Need to Know

 How Much Does WiFi Calling Cost?

 Calls and texts within the US and to the US from other countries are free.
-Charges may apply when using WiFi calling to call other countries while in or out of the US.
+Charges may apply when using WiFi to call international numbers while in or out of the US.
 This may vary across providers.
 Contact your carrier to verify.

 Yes.
 Turning on Airplane Mode forces your device to use WiFi calling only.
 If cell signal is available, this trick will prevent your phone from jumping between the two networks.